COVID-19 unleashes the worst of times on LI's small businesses

 For the two owners of a fitness studio that once stood on Main Street in Port Washington, the future of their business remains uncertain.

-After months of closure, the Port Fitness Studio did not reopen in August following Gov. Andrew M. Cuomo’s order allowing gyms to resume business.
+After months of being closed, the Port Fitness Studio did not reopen in August following Gov. Andrew M. Cuomo’s order allowing gyms to resume business.

 Instead, the 2,000-square-foot facility that opened in 2012 shuttered permanently, in part because of the financial hit it took during months of the pandemic-induced shutdown, but also because of a dispute with the landlord, owners Jeremiah Pope and Jamel Ramsay said.